Venicode/comandos-git/readme.md

 # 📚 Main Commands in GIT

-This repository was created to simply and review the main commands used in GIT and what each of them is for!
+This repository was created to simplify and review the main commands used in GIT and what each of them is for!

 ## ✨ Initializing a repository